- Full Itinerary

 Today we get to know Cape May.
 We stay close to this pretty beach town and familiarize ourselves with the island and the local spots that we visit throughout the week.
 We start at the Cape May Bird Observatory headquarters and gift shop to orient ourselves, get the local birding news, and pick up any birding necessities.
 Then we’re off to the Cape May Point State Park with its hawk watch platform and trails, nature center, and light house.
 There, we spend the rest of the morning birding and exploring the state park.
 Walking the nearby beach can produce sightings of Parasitic Jaeger, all three scoters, and many species of gulls and terns as well as nesting American Oystercatcher and the endangered Piping Plover.
 Walks around the park can push up nearly any migrating eastern passerine this time of year and multiple duck species as well.
 Lunch is at one of our favorite cafes.

-This afternoon we explore Cape May Bird Migratory Refuge, aka “the Meadows.”
+This afternoon we explore the South Cape May Meadows Preserve.
 Owned and managed by The Nature Conservancy, this important coastal birding area is one of the most successful habitat restorations on the Atlantic seaboard.
 Almost anything can turn up in spring migration at the Meadows including Merlin and Peregrine as they work the meadows to catch that last dragonfly or shorebird snack before settling in for the evening.
 Multiple shorebirds, herons, egrets, rails, and American and Least Bitterns all can be found here in spring.
 The beach areas can offer a good selection of shorebirds, some like Piping Plover nesting on the protected beaches.
 We the dine at a local restaurant where we also get a presentation on shorebird conservation by a Conserve Wildlife Foundation of NJ field biologist.

 Accommodations at the Sea Crest Inn (B,L,D)